Registration for APHA’s 48th annual conference “The Printed Weird: Book History from the Margins” is now closed. Please see the program page.

 Nominations are OPEN for APHA’s Individual and Institutional awards!
 Propose a scholar, artist, bookbinder, printer, instructor, historian, typecaster, librarian, academic or community program, group or nonprofit, collective or bookdealer!
 Nominate at bit.ly/aphaawards – awards will be announced in January 2024.

 I’m looking for information about the St Louis publisher F. L. Rand, responsible for a series of small dictionaries used as premiums for school shoes from about 1923–1927.
 [Read more]

 From the Contact page:

 Hello APHA!
 I’m doing research on picture postcards from the early decades of the twentieth century, and I’m interested in determining when commercial printers in North America began to adopt petroleum-based or -derived inks.
 [Read more]

-The American Printing History Association (APHA) Board of Trustees and the Awards Committee invite nominations for the 2022 APHA Individual Laureate and Institutional Awards!
-Submit your nomination(s) at our new formnow until November 1, 2022.
+The American Printing History Association (APHA) Board of Trustees and the Awards Committee invite nominations for the 2024 APHA Individual Laureate and Institutional Awards!
+Submit your nomination(s) at our new form now until September 13, 2023.
 [Read more]